rmmariano/test_ol_front/README.md

-# basic_tornado_project
+# test_ol_front

-A basic project for Tornado application.
+Testing OpenLayers using as server a Tornado application.

 The meaning of the mainly folders and files are:

-- handlers: folder with the controllers;
+- controllers: folder with the controllers;

 - settings: folder with the settings;